Bomber Command: VIII Bomber Command

 VIII Bomber Command was the UK-based strategic bomber arm of the Eighth Air Force and contributed a substantial part of Operation Pointblank, the day-night bombing campaign by the RAF and USAAF to eliminate the Luftwaffe in preparation for the invasion of Europe.
 Two aircraft, the Boeing B-17 Flying Fortress, and the Consolidated B-24 Liberator, were the mainstays of this command.
 The B-17 was more highly regarded, but the Liberator had a greater range and a larger bomb load.
 VIII Bomber Command, known as "Pinetree", began strategic operations in Europe on 17 August 1942, with daylight missions on the precept that daylight attacks were more accurate than night attacks.

-However the RAF and the Luftwaffe had both tried daylight bombing early in the war and abandoned it in the face of serious losses.
+The RAF and the Luftwaffe had both tried daylight bombing early in the war and abandoned it in the face of serious losses.
 Until June, 1943, VIII Bomber Command could not mount missions of more than 100 aircraft and consequently limited targets to those in Occupied France and the Low Countries, and to shallow penetrations of Germany.
 Attempts to attack the German aircraft industry during the summer and fall of 1943, beyond the range of escort fighters, resulted in critical losses of aircrew.

-Not until long range escort fighters such as the North American P-51 Mustang became available in sizeable numbers did daylight bombing become effective.
+Daylight bombing became effective when long range escort fighters such as the North American P-51 Mustang became available in sizeable numbers.
 In January 1944, VIII Bomber Command was re-designated the 8th Air Force when the United States Strategic Air Forces came into being to coordinate the combined efforts of the 8th and the 15th Air Force in Italy.